MattArnold/matt-arnold.com/src/blog/2022-09-26-unsong-afterword-from-the-narrator.md

 layout: layouts/post.njk
 title: 'UNSONG: Afterword From The Narrator'
 date: 2022-09-26T15:17:00.000Z
-tags:
+tags: []
-  - literature
-  - podcasts
-  - economics
-  - peter watts
-  - cory doctorow
 original_url: 'https://nemorathwald.dreamwidth.org/404330.html'
 userpic: ../userpics/2017.jpg
 ---
 The following is a transcript of [an hour-long retrospective episode from the UNSONG Audiobook Podcast](https://unsong.libsyn.com/afterword-from-the-narrator).
 (Here are links to [the first episode](https://unsong.libsyn.com/unsong-audiobook-prologue), to [the complete text of the novel](https://unsongbook.com/), and to [a summary of what the novel is about](https://tvtropes.org/pmwiki/pmwiki.php/Literature/Unsong).)

 I recently realized I never posted the text version of this retrospective anywhere.

 I think you will get something out of it even if you have not read the novel.

 It includes recommendations for further reading or listening, my reflections on the themes of the novel, the ability to change the world, finding patterns where none exist, propaganda, random acts of violence, and resisting despair.

 It also includes a very personally vulnerable account of how the novel makes me feel about the historical development of this century so far, the position of my life within that, and the place of you and I and each other in the world.

 If you have not read the novel _UNSONG_, be advised of spoilers, and of discussion about violence and mental illness.

 Question timestamps: